Guidance on how you can keep safe and what rules are in place to protect people at alert level 4.

 Yes.
-Exercise is important for physical and mental health, and you can leave home as often as you like to exercise as long as you do so from home and alone or with members of your household or support bubble (and/or a carer).
+Exercise is important for physical and mental health, and you can leave home as often as you like to exercise.
+Exercise should be undertaken locally and must start and finish at your home or the home of your support bubble.

 What kind of exercise is permitted?

 There are no legal limits on this, but in practice this is constrained by other restrictions at alert level 4, such as the closure of leisure centres, gyms and swimming pools.
-As one of the purposes of the restrictions is to reduce pressure on the Welsh NHS, we also ask people to avoid activities that involve a significant degree of risk (for example swimming or other exercise at sea, or in lakes, rivers or other waterways).
+As one of the purposes of the restrictions is to reduce pressure on the Welsh NHS.
+You should avoid activities that involve a significant degree of risk (for example swimming or other exercise at sea, or in lakes, rivers or other waterways).

 Are there any limits on how far I can run or cycle for exercise?

 There are no limits on the distance you can travel during exercise, though the nearer you stay to your home, the better.
-You should exercise alone or with a member of your household or support bubble.
 Your exercise must start and finish from your home, or the home of the members of your support bubble.